Network Capacity Bound for Personalized PageRank in Multimodal Networks: Ranks and random walks in multimodal networks

-Let us make first the simplification that all the $\zeta$s \emph{are the same} - just equal $\zeta$.
-Let us consider the way how we can limit the flow of authority in a single channel.
-The amount of authority passed to a node consists of two parts: a variable one being a share of the authority at the feeding end of the channel and a fixed one coming from a super-node.
-So, by increasing the variable part say in a vicinity of a node we come to the point that the receiving end gets less authority than was there on the other end of the channel because of the "redistribution" role of the supernode(s).
+Let us make first the simplification that all the $\zeta_{i}$'s \emph{are the same} -- just equal $\zeta$.
+The amount of authority passed to a node consists of two parts: a variable one being a share of the authority at the feeding end of the link and a fixed one coming from a supernode.
+So, by increasing the variable part say in a vicinity of a node we come to the point that the receiving end gets less authority than was there on the other end of the link because of the ``redistribution'' role of the supernode(s).

-Let us seek the amount of authority $d$ such that multiplied by the number of links of a sending node will be not lower than the authority of this node and that after the time step its receiving node would have also amount of authority equal or lower than $d$ multiplied by the number of its in-links.
-That is we want to have that:

-The above relationship corresponds to the situation that on the one hand if a node of any modality has at most $d$ amount of authority per link, then it sends to a hyperedge at most $d{\cdot}(1-\zeta)$ authority via the link .
-The receiving hyperedge redistributes to each of the links at most $d{\cdot}(1-\zeta)$.
-Any node belonging to an $U^{(i)}$ gets additionally from the supernode exactly $\frac{\zeta }{\sum_{v \in U^{(i)}}deg(v)}$ authority per its link.
-We seek a $d$ such that these two components do not exceed $d$ together.